Kwakic/ryanair-karate-service/README.md

 *	Testing a series of requests which are common user actions, since some requests can rely on other ones.
 For example, I execute a POST request that creates a resource and returns an auto-generated identifier in its response.
 I then use this identifier to check if this resource is present in the list of elements received by a GET request.

-## Test Action Description
+## HTTP status codes

 1. All requests should return HTTP status code

-2. Returned status code that I could validate:
+2. Returned status code that I was able to validate:
 - HTTP 200, HTTP 201, HTTP 400, HTTP 404, HTTP 409, HTTP 500.
 - Non Applicable status codes HTTP 401	and 403	N/A in these tests.

-## REST API
+## REST API - Test Action Description

+* Feature: Creating master user for tests
+* Scenario: Create a user with success

+#### Request

+POST /user/

+#### Response

+Status 201<br />
+Print response for further use